 Grade 2 the patient is unlikely to be able to walk properly.
 There will be occasional sudden twinges of pain during activity, possible swelling and straightening the leg against resistance reproduces pain.
 Pressing in over the site of injury will be painful and the patient will be unable to fully bend the knee.

 Grade 3 contusions mean the patient will be unable to walk with the aid of crutches.
 They will be in severe pain and significant swelling will appear immediately.
 Contracting the muscle may produce a visible bulge or gap in the muscle.
-Expect to be out of competition for 3 to twelve weeks.
+Expect to be out of competition for 3 to 12 weeks.

-Although a dead leg or charlie horse can often seem a minor injury it is important the correct diagnosis is made.
-If you try to exercise on a bad intramuscular injury you can prevent healing or even cause permanent damage.
+Although a dead leg or charlie horse can often seem a minor injury it is important the correct diagnosis is made as failure to treat them properly can lead to long-term injury or permanent damage to the muscle.
 If heat or massage is applied too early Myositis Ossificans or bone forming within the muscle.
-Contusions are either intramuscular or intermuscular.

-Intramuscular which is a tearing of the muscle within the sheath that surrounds it.
+Intramuscular hematoma is a tearing of the muscle within the sheath that surrounds it.
 This means that the initial bleeding may stop early within hours because of increased pressure within the muscle, however, the fluid is unable to escape as the muscle sheath prevents it.
-The result is considerable loss of function and pain which can take days or weeks to recover.
+The result is considerable loss of function and pain, which can take days or weeks to recover.
 You are not likely to see any bruising come out with this type - especially in the early stages.

 Regardless of how bad the injury is the PRICE principles of protection, rest, ice, compression and elevation should be applied as soon as possible.
 Apply a cold therapy and compression wrap immediately.
 Ice can be applied every two hours for 10 minutes for the first 72 hours for more severe contusions.
 This will help stop any internal bleeding and reduce pain and swelling.
 Wear a compression bandage or thigh support to protect the injury and help reduce swelling.
 Elevating the limb allows swelling and tissue fluids to drain away from the area.